cdl-geneseo/geneseo-dictionary/H/Home-Page.md

 # Home Page

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Home Page

 Created by  Lauren Silverman on Dec 11, 2020

 the primary page of a website; usually has links to specific sections of the website, as well as key information about the organization that the website represents.As of 2020, 86% of students surveyed know the word.86% of students surveyed know the word.
 Of those surveyed, 79.1% believed it originated elsewhere.(Silverman, G-M, 2020)